Robins Financial Credit Union is committed to keeping your accounts safe and protected. Find out how we protect you and how you can protect yourself.

 At Robins Financial, the safety and security of our members is a top priority.
 We are committed to keeping you and your accounts safe and protected.

-Unfortunately, the scams we are often notified of are becoming increasingly sophisticated, making them harder to detect and thus harder to protect yourself from.
+The scams we are notified of have become increasingly sophisticated, so it can sometimes make them harder to detect and harder to protect yourself from.
 Knowledge is your best defense in protecting yourself from scams and fraud, and we’re here to help you learn what to look out for.
-Here are some of the current scams we are frequently finding, and what you can do to arm yourself against these attacks:
+Here are some of the current scams we are seeing and what you can do to protect yourself:

-Most people are familiar with the concept of catfishing, wherein someone online pretends to be someone they are not, but romance scams take this a step further.
+Most people are familiar with the concept of catfishing, wherein someone online pretends to be someone they are not, but romance scams take this impersonation one step further.
 If you connect with a con artist, you may find yourself both emotionally and financially devastated.
 Though forming a relationship and building trust may take some time, these scammers are in it for the long con.
-Eventually they will begin to ask for money, possibly claiming it is needed for travel to come visit you or to repair their car that broke down, to help them with bills, or to help them out of some other fictitious situation.
-If you agree to pay the first time, the scammer will continue to come up with new reason to request money until either you eventually realize that this is a scam, or are have no money left to give.
+Eventually they will begin to ask for money, possibly claiming it is needed for a flight to come visit you or to repair their car that broke down, to help them with bills, or to help them out of some other fictitious situation.
+If you agree to pay the first time, the scammer will continue to come up with new reasons to request money until you either realize that this is a scam, or have no money left to give.
 You should never send money to someone you haven’t met in person and don’t know for sure that they are real and who they claim to be.
 If they refuse to meet you in person or even speak by phone or video chat, tell them you are uncomfortable sending them money.
 If they are persistent, end your communication with them.

 Follow these steps while traveling to ensure that Fraud Prevention can reach you during your travels, should it be necessary: